Richard Paulick: Student years and Walter Gropius

-The economic backwash from the Wall Street crash hit Germany badly, with major bank collapses and unemployment levels reaching record levels.
+The Great Depression after the Wall Street crash hit Germany when major bank collapses and unemployment levels reaching record levels.
 There was very little work in the pipeline for architects.
 In 1930 Gropius found himself obliged by the dire economic situation to release Paulick from his employment.
 Paulick set up his own architecture practice in Berlin which continued to exist for three years, active both in Berlin and in Dessau.
 A small number of projects was undertaken and completed, but in the context of the continuing economic problems that the country was experiencing, commercial success eluded him during this period.